PSR B0943+10: Mode Switch, Polar Cap Geometry, and Orthogonally Polarized Radiation: Discussion

-We'd like to mention that in pulse profile plots with fitted RVM curves (Figure~\ref{fig:avrprof}, \ref{fig:tot_prof} and \ref{fig:modepulse_tot}), the phase locations of main pulses' peaks are all close to phase $\phi = 0$, namely the centroid of the RVM curve.
-If considering BCW shift described in \citet{1991ApJ...370..643B}, using the radiation height shown in Figure~\ref{fig:height_gamma} (at $\phi = 0$, height $r \approx 300 R_{\text{NS}} \approx 3\times 10^{8}$cm), the BCW shift will be $\Delta \phi\approx 0.04$, which is apparently much larger than what we've observed.
-This may indicate that the birthplace of radiation particles are actually more close to the feet of last open field lines, which means that radiation heights are actually lower (see Figure~\ref{fig:height_gamma} for the case of last open field lines) than we've estimated in Section~\ref{fig:height_gamma}.
+We'd like to mention that in pulse profile plots with fitted RVM curves (Figure~\ref{fig:int_prof} and \ref{fig:geomapping}), the phase locations of main pulses' peaks are all close to longitude $\phi = 0^{\circ}$, namely the centroid of the RVM curve.
+If considering Blaskiewicz-Cordes-Wasserman (BCW) shift described in \citet{1991ApJ...370..643B}, the radiation height shown in Figure~\ref{fig:geomapping} (at $\phi = 0$, height $r \approx 300 R_{\text{NS}} \approx 3\times 10^{8}$cm) make the BCW shift be $\Delta \phi\approx 0.04$, which is larger than what we've observed.
+This may indicate that the birthplaces of radiation particles are actually closer to the feet of last open field lines, which means that radiation heights are actually lower (see Figure~\ref{fig:geomapping} (iii)'s black lines for the case of last open field lines).
 Besides, radio radiation's propagating through polarization limiting region will also reduce the BCW shift~\citep[e.g.,][]{1986ApJ...303..280B, 1991ApJ...370..643B}.
 Anyway, if BCW shift does work, the intensity profile's centroid will move to $\phi\approx -0.04$, which actually doesn't affect our main conclusion that the precursor component is radiated higher by charged particles with higher energy.